 3 Tips to Improve Your Employee Benefits Education Plan

 Companies invest a significant portion of their budget in employee benefits.
 They know that offering a quality benefits package helps attract and keep top workers.
-Employers also want to take care of their employees, providing insurance and perks that workers value.
-However, many employees don’t take full advantage of their coverage options because they don’t know what’s available or how to use their plans.
+Employers want to take care of their employees by providing insurance and perks that workers value.
+However, employees don’t take full advantage of their coverage options when they don’t know what’s available or how to use their plans.
 Review three tips to improve your employee benefits education plan.

 1. Identify points of confusion

-When reviewing benefits information, employees may interpret the plans differently.
-Survey workers and set up listening sessions to find out the insurance topics and coverage details workers find confusing.
-Let workers know who to contact when they have benefits questions and provide a secure online resource center housing all of the company’s benefits documents.
+Employees may interpret the plans differently when reviewing benefits information.
+Survey workers and set up sessions to find out the topics and coverage details workers find confusing.
+Share the contact information for when employees have benefits questions and provide a secure, online resource center housing all the company’s benefits documents.

 2. Refine benefits communication

 Business experts report that listening to employee feedback can lead to more employee engagement and increased company growth.
-After surveying and listening to employees, develop a communications plan to answer questions and explain benefits and coverage features.
+After surveying and listening to employees, develop a communication plan to answer questions and explain benefits.

 Studies show that 8 out of 10 employees face challenges when receiving care, often because of complex benefits.
-Many are unsure if their benefits cover specific procedures or what they need to pay upfront for copay or deductible amounts.
-Sometimes workers don’t know who to contact for explanations.
-In fact, 90% of those surveyed who deal with chronic medical conditions face additional uncertainty and could use assistance navigating and coordinating their care.
+Many employees are unsure if their benefits cover specific procedures or what they need to pay upfront for copay or deductible amounts.
+Ninety percent of people surveyed who deal with chronic medical conditions face additional uncertainty and could use assistance coordinating their care.

 Prepare comprehensive employee benefits guides with explanations and descriptions that answer employees’ questions and concerns.
-Set up a monthly schedule to communicate new benefits information or answer employee questions.
 Use different communication methods to reach employees, including emails, videos, infographics, online presentations and in-person meetings with brokers and insurance representatives.
-Make sure to include real-life examples from employees who use their benefits, as well as charts and graphs to show coverage costs and savings.
+Make sure to include real-life examples with charts and graphs to show coverage costs and savings.

 3. Keep communications open

-Regularly ask for employee feedback on everything: benefits options, communication preferences and coverage features.
+Ask for employee feedback on benefits options, communication preferences and coverage features.
 The goal is to help employees feel comfortable asking questions and giving input.
-Employees who feel their opinions and advice are valued are more likely to be engaged, interested in helping the business grow and willing to stay longer on the job.
+Employees who feel their opinions and advice are valued are more likely to be engaged and invested in staying at the business.

 Was this article helpful?
 Yes / No